adityamiddha/skin/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Code Formatting and Linting

+This project uses ESLint and Prettier to maintain code quality and consistency.
+A GitHub Action automatically runs on all pull requests and commits to the main branch to ensure code quality.

+- To format code locally: `npm run format`
+- To lint code locally: `npm run lint`
+- To automatically fix linting issues: `npm run lint:fix`

+The GitHub Action will automatically fix formatting and linting issues and commit the changes if needed.

+For detailed coding standards and guidelines, see [CODING_STANDARDS.md](CODING_STANDARDS.md).

 ## 📝 License

 This project is licensed under the ISC License.